rbrahier17/react-data-tables-plugin/README.md

     id: "id-2",
   },
 ];
-// Note: Ensure that each data object has a unique 'id' property, serving as a * string identifier.
+// Note: Ensure that each data object has an 'id' property with a unique string identifier.
 // Refer to the "Performance" section for more details.

 function App() {